 Treatment of Abnormal Vaginal Discharge

-If someone experience abnormal vaginal discharge, it should not be taken lightly.
+If someone experiences abnormal vaginal discharge, it should not be taken lightly.
 One should reach out to a specialist as soon as possible.
-Timely treatment stops the further damage to internal reproductive organs such as ovaries, uterus, fallopian tubes, cervix and vaginal cavity.
+Timely treatment stops further damage to internal reproductive organs such as ovaries, uterus, fallopian tubes, cervix, and vaginal cavity.
 Treatment is provided after knowing the cause of the abnormal discharge.
-Some of the basic treatments include:
+Some of the basic treatments include: (5)

 - Vaginal Cream: Vaginal cream is applied on the affected region so that pH level is balanced again